-Performance bonds, issued by a licensed surety to provide security to the owner or another contractor for the performance of a contractor's obligations under a construction contract, are commonly used.
+WWW.ICLG.CO.UK ICLG TO: CC © Published and reproduced with kind permission by Global Legal Group Ltd, London the owner or another contractor for the performance of a contractor's obligations under a construction contract, are commonly used.
 Labour and Material Payment bonds, in which a surety provides security to the subcontractors that the contractor will pay the subcontractors amounts to which they are legally entitled, are also common.
 Depending on the size of the construction project, such bonds are typically issued in amount(s) equal to 50% of the contract price.
 It is also common for owners to require bid bonds (typically 10% of the bid price) for bidders' obligations under the Contract A arising in a procurement.